Frequently asked questions for educators and exhibitors

 What type of technology needs will the school and educators need to be concerned about?

-What/if any are the curriculum requirements for students to complete before attending the JA Inspire event?
+What, if any, are the curriculum requirements for students to complete before attending the JA Inspire event?

 There is a curriculum for middle school students with engaging and enrichment activities.
 This year we are offering two delivery options that educators can choose from when deciding how to engage students in the curriculum.
-You can run the full curriculum or host a one-day session where classroom teachers facilitate a workshop to small groups of students.
+You can run the full four session curriculum or host a one-day session where classroom teachers facilitate a workshop to small groups of students.

 If you decide to utilize the full curriculum, it can be 100% student self-guided, 100% teacher-led, or a hybrid of both.
 The entire curriculum can be accessed digitally.
 All of the activities are downloadable PDFs that will need to be printed for students.
 The curriculum includes videos and links to outside resources, including JA’s newly constructed JA Connect site and Here to Career, where students will create their own accounts and take a skills and interest inventory that will provide them with information regarding careers and education to help them throughout the rest of the JA Inspire sessions.
 There are 4 sessions, as well as a pre-test, that the students will need to participate in prior to attending the JA Inspire virtual event, a reflection activity, and a post-test following the event.